IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Managing-mt.md

 16. Examine the **Architecture diagram**.

     The IBM Cloud for VCF as a Service interconnect architecture uses the VDC edge to support inbound and outbound network traffic from VDC networks to other transit gateway endpoints including IBM Virtual Private Cloud and classic infrastructure as well as direct link connections to on-premises resources.
-The VDC edge uses a set of six connections to the transit gateway forming a highly available network path supporting traffic flow using all three zones in the region.
+The VDC edge uses a set of six connections to the transit gateway forming a highly available network path supporting traffic flow by using all three zones in the region.

     ![](_attachments/ip-vmware-VCFaaS-instanceinterconnectivityLearnMoreArchitecture.png)